adncllng/vmock/src/pages/blog/en/nadia.md

 pageKey: page_blogpost
 title: Spending Time With Nadia
 date: 1970-01-01T17:28:00.000Z
-description: >-
-  Relational work in which the artist spends time with a woman she does not know.
+description: Relational work in which I spent time with a woman I did not know.
 ---
-Nadia and the artist did not know one another when Mockler asked if she could take Nadia's portrait.
-Nadia was the concierge in Mockler's apartment building at the time.
-Nadia without any hesitation agreed and invited the artist into her home the following week.
-In this relational work, Mockler sees the series of photographs as a pretext for exchange - a pretext for Mockler (who was 21 years old at the time) to learn from a woman, mother, wife and immigrant.
-This need "to spend time with Nadia" is when Mockler began understanding how one-on-one interaction with people could be the primary material to work from.
+Nadia and I did not know each other when I asked her if I could take her portrait.
+Nadia was the concierge in my apartment building at the time.
+She without any hesitation agreed and invited me into her home the following week.
+In this early relational work, I saw the series of photographs as a pretext for exchange—a setting in which a 21-year old woman (my age at the time) was invited to learn from an older woman, a mother, a wife, a worker, an immigrant.
+My wanting 'to spend time with Nadia', someone I had only said 'hello' to a few times prior, is when I began to understand how connection and one-on-one interaction with other people could at once be the form, the method and the actual content of my work.

-Mockler and Nadia only met once.
-That afternoon, Mockler took photographs of Nadia in different rooms of her apartment.
-The artist met Nadia's husband and teenage son.
-The two women shared several cups of Turkish coffee while Nadia showed the artist pictures of her dearly missed family in Moldova.
-Nadia told the artist that a year after immigrating to Canada, she had to go back to Moldova because she had been suffering from depression caused by homesickness.
-When the artist left, Nadia insisted Mockler take a case of 12 juice pouches with her.
+Nadia and I only met once.
+That afternoon, I took photographs of Nadia in different rooms of her apartment.
+I also met Nadia's husband and teenage son.
+We shared several cups of Turkish coffee while Nadia showed me pictures of her dearly missed family in Moldova.
+Nadia told me that a year after immigrating to Canada, she had to go back to Moldova because she had been suffering from depression caused by homesickness.
+When I left, Nadia insisted I take a case of 12 juice pouches with me.

-Later on, the artist took time to paint a portrait of Nadia, based on the photographs she had taken.
-Mockler lost contact with Nadia and never had the opportunity to give or even show her the painting.
+Later on, I painted a portrait of Nadia based on the photographs I had taken of her, and the time and space we had shared.
+I lost contact with Nadia and never had the opportunity to show her the painting.

 ![](/img/img_1812.jpg)